 In other cases, the fault might occur during the formation of the egg or sperm.

-Most experts believe that the mutation occurs in the keratin or collagen gene.
+Most experts believe that the

 Doctors diagnose most people with EB during infancy.
 Sometimes, however, when symptoms are mild, doctors do not make a diagnosis until later on in a person’s life.